Aviv871/Lang871/README.md

 Overview
 --------
-This is an interpreter for the Lang871 hebrew language.
+This is an interpreter for the Lang871 Hebrew language.
 The interpreter is written in pure Java.
 It can parse any mathematical or logical expression and returns a result.
 An expression can contain variables that can be supplied before the expression is executed and the result returned.

 ### Supported Commands
 * Print - ___ הדפס